-Whilst most people know running on energy gets you nowhere, running on 5% is also highly unlikely to get you the results you need.
-Many I have worked with agree that job hunting is almost like a full time job in itself.
+Whilst most people know running on no energy gets you nowhere, running even on 50% is also highly unlikely to get you the results you need.
+Many professionals that I have worked with agree job hunting is almost like a full time job in itself.
 So where is this energy supposed to come from?

 Understand where your energy is currently being spent.

 Finding the right energy means re-evaluating the way you spend your energy and re-assigning it to somewhere more useful.

 - What tasks are physically taking up your time and head space?

 - Is there a disconnect between the things that take up your time and the things you want to be doing?